Wuziyi616/SlotDiffusion/README.md

 Please see [benchmark.md](docs/benchmark.md) for detailed instructions on how to reproduce our results in the paper.

+## Possible Issues

+See the troubleshooting section of [nerv](https://github.com/Wuziyi616/nerv#possible-issues) for potential issues.

+Please open an issue if you encounter any errors running the code.

 ## Citation

 Please cite our paper if you find it useful in your research: